core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * New counter signature header parameter from draft-ietf-cose-countersign.

 * The server can respond with 5.03 if the client's public key is not available.

+* Relaxed storing of original 'kid' for observer clients.

 * The server uses a fresh PIV if protecting the response with a Security Context different from the one used to protect the request.